 About our working environment

-The School of Oral and Dental Sciences is committed to providing a positive working environment.
+Bristol Dental School is committed to providing a positive working environment.

 The School is contributing to the national goal of ensuring equality of opportunity for all, through:

 - developing good employment practices;

 - tackling the unequal representation in research, teaching and clinical posts;

 We are part of the Dental Schools Council which has formed a working group with the Medical Schools Council focussing upon positive working environments within Dental Schools.

 Athena SWAN awards recognises the advancement of gender equality, representation, progression, and success for all.